faragon/libsrt/README.md

  * Coverage, profiling, and memory leak/overflow/uninitialized checks (Valgrind, GNU gprof -not fully automated into the build, yet-).

 * Compatibility
- * C99 and C++ compatible
+ * C99 (and later) compatible
+ * C++11 (and later) compatible
- * CPU-independent: endian-agnostic, aligned memory accesses.
+ * CPU-independent: endian-agnostic, aligned memory accesses
  * POSIX builds (Linux, BSD's) require GNU Make (e.g. on FreeBSD use 'gmake' instead of 'make')
- * E.g. GCC C and C++ (C99, C++/C++11), TCC, CLANG C and C++, MS VS 2013 C and C++ compilers.
-Visual Studio 2013 "project" is provided just for running the test.

 Generic disadvantages/limitations
 ===

-* Double pointer usage: because of using just one allocation, operations require to address a double pointer, so in the case of reallocation the source pointer could be changed.
-A trivial solution for avoiding mistakes is to use the same variable for a given element, or using double pointers.
+* Double pointer usage: because of using just one allocation, wrte operations require to address a double pointer, so in the case of reallocation the source pointer could be changed.

 * Without the resizing heuristic one-by-one increment would be slow, as it makes to copy data content (with the heuristic the cost it is not only amortized, but much cheaper than allocating things one-by-one).